eth-infinitism/trampoline/README.md

 ### How do I, as a wallet provider attach a custom paymaster?

 You must return the paymaster information in the `userOp` constructed by the function `createUnsignedUserOp`.

-> **Warnming:** If `showTransactionConfirmationScreen` has been disabled then the user will not be aware of paymaster and you must inform the user about paymaster in your custom transaction confirmation screen.
+> **Warnming:** If `showTransactionConfirmationScreen` has been disabled then
+> the user will not be aware of paymaster and you must inform the user about
+> paymaster in your custom transaction confirmation screen.

+## Webpack auto-reload and HRM Errors

 This repository is based on the boilerplate code found at [lxieyang/chrome-extension-boilerplate-react](https://github.com/lxieyang/chrome-extension-boilerplate-react).